 4. Include prompts to follow you on social media on the final unsubscribe page

-Just about nobody does this, and I don’t understand why.
-Most of us are unsubscribing to clear out our inboxes.
+Just about nobody does this, and I don’t understand why not.
+Most of us unsubscribe to clear out our inboxes.
 It’s rarely because we’ve come to hate the brand (or the messenger).
 Offering a way to stay in touch with your company, but just with a lighter touch—would be welcome.

 Here’s one of the only examples of this I could find.